null Skip to main content

 In the Meiji Era, the plantations grew to 400 ha, and the tea business blossomed to even ship overseas, including New York and Vladivostok.

-In Taisho Era, Murakami-cha vastly expanded.
+In the Taisho Era, Murakami-cha vastly expanded.
 At its max, it was about 650 ha.

-Since then, it has reduced its farmland and stands at only 20 ha, based on 2013 statistics.
+Since then, it has reduced its farmland to only 20 ha, based on 2013 statistics.

 City of Murakami